Valencia High School (Santa Clarita, California): Choir

 The Concert Choir has repeatedly achieved the ratings of "Gold Choir" and "Choir of the Festival".

 Band

 The band performs at home football games, school rallies, community events, and several competitive regional marching band competitions.
-The band has won gold medals in the Southern California School Band and Orchestra Association(SCSBOA) three times.

-The band has performed at Band of America events as well as Hawaii, Carnegie Hall, and Florida.
+The band has won gold medals in the Southern California School Band and Orchestra Association (SCSBOA) three times.
+The band has performed at Bands of America events as well as Hawaii, Carnegie Hall, and Florida.

 Color Guard

 The color guard performs at home football games and at school rallies.
 It also has competitive seasons for both the first and second semester of the school year.
 Within the first semester, the team performs with the Valencia High School marching band.
 During the second semester, the team takes part in WGASC and WGI competitions.

-ROTC
+In 2022 Valencia won gold at the SCSBOA Championships in the 2A Division.

+AFJROTC

-ROTC’s goal is to train high school cadets in citizenship.
+AFJROTC’s goal is to train high school cadets in citizenship.
 The other goals are to instill responsibility, character, and self-discipline.